U.S. Route 231 in Kentucky: History

+Kentucky Route 71

 In Kentucky, US 231 was originally signed as Kentucky Route 71, one of many charter routes of Kentucky's statewide system of highways when it was established in 1929.
 KY 71 originally ran from downtown Scottsville to downtown Owensboro.
-Portions of the original KY 71 in Butler County was rerouted to a bridge over the Green River in the early 1950s, replacing the Morgantown Ferry.
-In 1952, US 231 replaced the designation of KY 71 in its entirety as the U.S. route was extended from the Montgomery, Alabama area into Tennessee, Kentucky and Indiana.
+Prior to 1936, KY 71 followed the present-day KY 403 from Morgantown to Cromwell via Logansport and a ferry crossing.
+In 1936, KY 71 was rerouted to Aberdeen in order to accommodate the alignment KY 70 and KY 105 (now KY 79) via another ferry crossing between Morgantown and Aberdeen.
+A bridge over the Green River between the two cities opened around 1952, replacing the Morgantown-Aberdeen Ferry.
+In 1952, US 231 replaced the designation of KY 71 in its entirety as the U.S. route was extended from Montgomery, Alabama into Kentucky and Indiana via Huntsville, Alabama and Murfreesboro, Tennessee.
+US 231 also replaced parts of KY 75's course through downtown Owensboro, including its final stretch onto the Owensboro Bridge into Indiana.
+Kentucky Route 71 was reassigned as a renumbering of KY 231 from Jarvis Store to Bush, but this was later renumbered to KY 1803 because of I-71.

+Modern-day realignments (1990-present)

 In August 1999, US 231 in Bowling Green was rerouted onto KY 880 (Campbell Lane) from the Scottsville Road intersection to the Morgantown Road intersection on the northwest side of town.
 The former alignment of US 231 into downtown Bowling Green was redesignated as U.S. 231 Business.

-In 2002, US 231 in Daviess County was rerouted onto the then-new William H. Natcher Bridge northeast of Owensboro.
+In 2002, US 231 in Daviess County was rerouted from downtown Owensboro onto the then-new William H. Natcher Bridge north of Maceo.
 It previously followed the current KY 2155 and KY 2262 onto the Owensboro Bridge in downtown Owensboro into Spencer County until the opening of the Natcher Bridge.

+Widening of Morgantown's South Main Street

-The stretch of US 231 from the Natcher Parkway (now I-165) interchange to Bell Street in Morgantown was widened to include a center lane for left-turning in 2013-2014.
+The stretch of US 231 from the Natcher Parkway (now I-165) interchange to Bell Street in Morgantown was widened to include a center lane for left-turning in 2013–2014.

 Scottsville Road speed limit increase

 In late May 2017, the KYTC raised the speed limit of US 231 from near Scottsville to the near the Drakes Creek bridge south of Bowling Green from the original 55 mph to 65 mph.
-This makes this stretch of US 231 the second section of a four-lane divided highway with unlimited access in the region with a 65 mph speed limit, the first being US 68/KY 80 from I-24 in Trigg County to the I-165 Exit 5 interchange at Bowling Green.
+This makes this stretch of US 231 the second section of a four-lane divided highway with unlimited access in the region with a 65 mph speed limit, the first being US 68/KY 80 from I-24 in Trigg County to the Natcher Parkway Exit 7 (now I-165 Exit 5) interchange at Bowling Green.